gsi-ee/dabc/README.txt

        noverbs=1 - disable compilation of IB VERBS plugin.
 In some situation plugin can have problem during compilation and can be disabled with such option

+       nodim=1 - disable compilation of DIM plugin.

+       with-stream=1 - if available, build plugin for 'stream' analysis framework.

 4. After successful compilation "dabclogin" script will be generated, which should be called like ". dabclogin" before dabc can be used